 Vasa previa is present in about 1 in 2,500 to 5,000 deliveries.
 It is more likely to occur when certain other abnormalities in the placenta are present.

 Normally, blood vessels between the fetus and placenta are contained in the umbilical cord.
 In vasa previa, some of these blood vessels are located in the membranes that surround the fetus, in the area between the fetus and the opening of the cervix.
 When the membranes rupture, usually a little before labor starts, these blood vessels can be torn.
 As a result, the fetus may lose a substantial amount of blood.
 If bleeding is severe, the fetus may die, and the mother may have complications due to massive blood loss.

 In vasa previa, membranes that contain blood vessels from the fetus to the placenta cross the entrance to the birth canal (the opening of the cervix).
 When the membranes rupture (near the start of labor), these blood vessels can be torn.

 Typically, women have painless vaginal bleeding when the membranes rupture, usually soon after labor starts.
 The fetus's heart rate is often slow.

-If vasa previa is diagnosed before delivery, doctors usually do nonstress testing twice a week to check on the well-being of the fetus (see Monitoring the Fetus).
-Doctors may suggest hospitalizing women at about 30 to 32 weeks of pregnancy so that the fetus can be monitored continually.
-Women may be given a corticosteroid to help the fetus's lungs mature.
+If vasa previa is diagnosed before delivery, doctors usually do nonstress testing Fetal monitoring Labor is a series of rhythmic, progressive contractions of the uterus that gradually move the fetus through the lower part of the uterus (cervix) and birth canal (vagina) to the outside world... read more twice a week to check on the well-being of the fetus.
+Monitoring usually starts at 28 to 30 weeks of pregnancy.
+Doctors may suggest hospitalizing women at about 30 to 32 weeks of pregnancy or sooner, so that the fetus can be closely monitored.